DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/2024-06-19-induction-discovery-recap.md

 * the TRA Induction Data Collections team receive requests from ABs to amend records, which they can do themselves via the AB portal

-School induction Tutor journey research uncovered pain points they experience also:
+School induction tutor journey research uncovered pain points they experience also:

 * Registration is duplicative, lengthy and initially overwhelming; some users must register in four places​